mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 1. **One way is direct messaging on LinkedIn.** You can reach out to them.
 Direct message them.
 2. **Another way is indirectly.** You can find a contact of a contact that you know, try to get them to persuade them via testimonial.

-Now, if you really want a referral, I will give even more guidance on my upcoming [LIVE course launch + career training event.](https://learn.business-science.io/30day-data-scientist-course-waitlist-1393)
+Now, if you really want a referral, I will give advanced guidance on my upcoming [LIVE course launch + career training event.](https://learn.business-science.io/30day-data-scientist-course-waitlist-1393)

+# 4. Don't skip the company research

+# 5. Don't walk in empty handed (use a pitch deck!)

+The big mistake